daviebadger/books/restructuredtext/restructuredtext.rst

 Substitution Directives
 ^^^^^^^^^^^^^^^^^^^^^^^

-Special directives only for substitutions, which use a slightly different
+Special directives only for substitution definitions, which use a slightly different syntax:
-syntax:

 .. code:: rst